CRAB: A Benchmark for Evaluating Curation of Retrieval-Augmented LLMs in Biomedicine: Introduction

-While RAG improves performance, it also introduces challenges \cite{menick2022teachinglanguagemodelssupport,li-etal-2023-large}.
-If invalid content (irrelevant or noisy content) is retrieved, LLMs may generate invalid content in responses.
-For example, in Figure \ref{noise example}, given the query ``What is the application of ionic compounds in pharmaceuticals?'' and two references (one relevant, one irrelevant), the LLM generates invalid content about ``ionic compounds in energy materials'' (highlighted in red).
-Despite advances in retrieval systems, invalid content remains a challenge.
-It generally falls into three categories: (1). noisy but semantically similar, (2). completely irrelevant, and (3). factually incorrect \cite{RAAT}.
-Properly classifying the retrieved content is the basis of utilizing them and requires accurate understanding capability.
-In biopharmaceuticals, domain-specific knowledge is essentially required, such as the relationships between drugs, targets, and indications.
-And due to the high requirements for accuracy in biopharmaceuticals, external knowledge is needed in most cases.
-Current benchmarks for evaluating retrieval-augmented LLMs \cite{RGB,RAAT,pubmedqa,mirage}, which focus on closed-ended queries, cannot adequately assess LLMs' \textbf{Q}uery and \textbf{R}eference \textbf{U}nderstanding \textbf{C}apability (\textbf{QRUC}).
-Therefore, there is a need for benchmarks that evaluate the biopharmaceutical \textbf{QRUC}.
+While RAG improves performance, it also introduces challenges \citep{menick2022teachinglanguagemodelssupport,li-etal-2023-large}.
+If irrelevant content is retrieved, LLMs may generate invalid content in responses.
+For example, in Figure \ref{noise example}, given the query ``What is the application of ionic compounds in pharmaceuticals?'' and two references (one relevant, one irrelevant), the LLM generates irrelevant content about ``ionic compounds in energy materials''.
+Despite advances in retrieval systems, irrelevant content remains a challenge.
+It generally falls into three categories: (1). partially relevant but can not answer the query; (2). completely irrelevant; (3). factually incorrect.
+Currently, the difficulties regarding retrieval-augmented LLMs mainly focus on the first category.
+And distinguishing them from the relevant references is a prerequisite for correctly answering the query, which also requires comprehensive comprehension ability.
+In the biomedical domain, precise citations in the responses are essential.
+Accurate citations enable independent verification and reproducibility, while robust curation ensures the scalability of responses.
+This is of great importance both in the research and application domains of biomedicine.\ignore{This level of rigor is critical, as even minor errors may lead to data misinterpretation and potentially compromise patient safety and treatment efficacy.} However, the existing retrieval-augmented benchmarks \citep{mirage,comprehensivepracticalevaluationretrievalaugmented} in the domain of biomedicine are no different from those in the general domain, focusing on evaluating the correctness of the answers and overlook the importance of curation.